What’s the situation?

 Facts are good – emotions are even better.
 The best positioning statements hit people – they trigger their frustrations, anxiety, or hopes.

 - It is simple, concrete, short.

 Brevity always wins.
 But that’s not enough.
 A 6-year-old should be able to get it.
 This means – no jargon.
 It communicates your essence in a way that nothing gets lost in translation.
 Why is this key?
 Because only then it will be understood – and have a chance to be communicated for you to the people that need to hear it

 Mix them, and you’ll be able to position yourself most memorably and make your competitors cringe.
 Moreover, it will change the perceptions the marketplace has about you and make it irresistible for the right customers – magnetizing is possibly the right word.

-So my question: If you review your positioning statement.
-Does it have the magnetizing effect for the right customers?
+If you review your positioning statement.
+Does it have a magnetizing effect on the right customers?
 What if it had?

 In Summary: Brand positioning for SaaS in a nutshell